-Physical Environment Score: 391
+Physical Environment

-General Description: This Construct captures employees' perceptions of the total work atmosphere and the degree to which employees believe that it is a "safe" working environment.
+General Description: The Physical Environment construct captures employees' perceptions of the total work atmosphere and the degree to which employees believe that it is a "safe" working environment.
 This construct addresses the "feel" of the workplace as perceived by the employee.